Research exposes EU body's opaque legislation process

-Newswise — The Regulatory Scrutiny Board was established by the European Commission in 2015 as an independent body to contribute to better EU legislation.
-The problem, however, is that the board has gained great power, is exposed to the influence of various stakeholders and lacks transparency, shows new research by Brigitte Pircher at Linnaeus University.
+Newswise — According to recent research by Brigitte Pircher at Linnaeus University, the European Commission established the Regulatory Scrutiny Board in 2015 to enhance EU legislation as an autonomous entity.
+However, the issue is that the board has accumulated significant authority, is susceptible to the sway of different interest groups, and exhibits insufficient transparency.

-The EU decision-making process is undisputedly complex.
-In most cases, EU law is adopted by the European Parliament and the European Council together, based on proposals by the European Commission.
+The intricacies of the decision-making process in the EU are indisputable.
+Typically, the adoption of EU legislation involves a collaborative effort between the European Parliament and the European Council, with guidance from proposals put forth by the European Commission.

-However, few are aware that there exists a group of non-elected representatives within the Commission who can exert a significant influence on the legislative process.
-These experts form the so-called Regulatory Scrutiny Board (RSB).
+Not widely known is the existence of a cadre of unelected representatives within the Commission who hold considerable sway over the legislative process.
+These specialists constitute the Regulatory Scrutiny Board (RSB).

-“In practice, the RSB has a veto position which gives non-elected experts within the Commission a too strong role in the EU legislative process.
-Besides that, lobbyists may try to influence the Board during the work.
-This becomes particularly problematic as the Board's work is not transparent”, says Brigitte Pircher, associate professor in political science at Linnaeus University and specialist in EU decision-making.
+Brigitte Pircher, an expert in EU decision-making and associate professor of political science at Linnaeus University, states that the RSB holds an overly influential veto position in the EU legislative process, providing non-elected experts in the Commission with too much power.
+Furthermore, lobbyists may attempt to exert influence on the Board during their work, which poses an even greater concern given the lack of transparency surrounding the Board's operations.

 Risk of bias

-The RSB caught Pircher’s interest since the board is rather unknown, even in Brussels.
-Also, societal actors have claimed that the Board is biased in favour of large industries.
-Therefore, she has investigated the RSB's work and position in a new study.
+Pircher became intrigued by the RSB due to its relative obscurity, even within Brussels.
+Moreover, societal actors have raised allegations of the Board's apparent bias towards big industries.
+Consequently, Pircher undertook a new study examining the RSB's operations and influence.

-An obvious example of the problem is the EU’s Corporate Sustainability Due Diligence Directive.
+A clear instance of the issue is the EU's Directive on Due Diligence for Corporate Sustainability.

-“My study reveals that the RSB had contacts with lobbyists before the legislative proposal was even proposed or transmitted to the legislators.
-Large industries, including Swedish and Danish ones, tried to lobby the RSB who issued two times negative opinions and was against strong measures.
-In the end, the legislation was heavily watered down and nowadays applies only to 0.2 % of all European companies.
-In the decision-making, the RSB contributed to the politicisation and polarisation of this law.”
+"According to my research, the RSB had engagements with lobbyists prior to the introduction or submission of the legislative proposal to lawmakers.
+Major corporations, including those from Denmark and Sweden, attempted to influence the RSB who twice provided unfavorable opinions and opposed strict measures.
+Ultimately, the law was significantly diluted and presently only pertains to 0.2% of European companies.
+The RSB's involvement in the decision-making process led to the law becoming politicized and polarized."

-It is, of course, difficult to assess the exact impacts, says Pircher, but the structure and role of the RSB make it prone to lobbyists and there is no public accountability or transparency.
+Pircher acknowledges that determining the precise effects is challenging, but notes that the RSB's configuration and function make it susceptible to lobbying, and there is a lack of public accountability or transparency.

-“The RSB’s opinions are only published at the end of a finalized proposed law.
-This means that there is no transparency in the RSB’s work and the evolvement of its opinions – not even to the legislators.
-For example, members of the European Parliament are not allowed access to these documents.
-I therefore argue that the RSB in its current form increases the politicisation of EU policymaking behind closed doors.
-This seems – as outlined in the study – especially problematic since the RSB lacks public accountability.”
+"The RSB's viewpoints are solely disclosed upon the completion of a proposed law.
+As a result, there is a lack of transparency regarding the RSB's activities and the development of its opinions, even for lawmakers.
+For instance, members of the European Parliament are not permitted access to these records.
+Consequently, I contend that the current structure of the RSB exacerbates the politicization of EU policy-making conducted covertly.
+This issue, as highlighted in the study, is particularly concerning given the RSB's absence of public accountability."

 Reduce the power

-The most important steps to deal with the problems that Brigitte Pircher has seen is to reduce the Board’s power and to make the process more transparent.
+To address the issues identified by Brigitte Pircher, the most critical measures are to diminish the Board's authority and enhance transparency in the process.

-“The legislative process should be up to the European Parliament and the European Council.
-The RSB should be reduced to an expert board without any veto position.
-Moreover, the RSB should act entirely transparent and ensure access to its documents in all the decision-making steps.”
+"The European Parliament and the European Council should solely oversee the legislative process.
+The RSB's role should be limited to that of an expert panel without the power of veto.
+Additionally, the RSB should ensure complete transparency and provide access to its records at every stage of the decision-making process."

 More information